PROJECT PAGES: Living With the Bay

 Developed by: Interboro / Apex / Bosch Slabbers / Deltares / H+N+S / Palmbout / IMG Rebel with Center for Urban Pedagogy, David Rusk, NJIT Infrastructure Planning Program, Project Projects, RFA Investments, TU Delft

 After World War II, Nassau County’s proximity to New York City and room for growth made it ideal for suburban, single-family homes.
 But its development came at a cost: Long Island has had to confront day-to-day threats like stormwater runoff flooding, bayside inundation, and coastal wave action.
 All of these are acutely underscored by sea level rise, ecological failures from overdevelopment and pollution, and a lack of access to housing and public space.
 When Hurricane Sandy hit the south shore of Nassau County, the blow was devastating: 14 people were killed and thousands of homes were damaged or destroyed.

 Award: $125 Million

 Grantee: New York State Governor’s Office of Storm Recovery

-The Living with the Bay proposal envisions a “buffered bay” approach.
+The Living with the Bay proposal envisioned a “buffered bay” approach.
 Hurricane Sandy’s storm surge caused most of the damage, and regular stormwater runoff and wastewater overflows continue to degrade the ecosystems that provide natural protections from storm surge.

 Strategies for the Barrier Island: The Smart Barrier

 Long Island’s barrier islands are among the region’s most vulnerable zones.
-The proposal envisions protective infrastructure that doubles as an amenity to provide access to the bayshore, while also serving as a landscape where stormwater is stored, cleaned, and replenished.
+The proposal envisioned protective infrastructure that doubles as an amenity to provide access to the bayshore, while also serving as a landscape where stormwater is stored, cleaned, and replenished.

 Strategies for the Marsh: The Eco-Edge